dgoel/buildwars/README.md

 ## Comparison

-Here is the build time comparison for 2500 sources.
+Here is the build time comparison for 2500 sources on i7-8550U (thinkpad 480s) with ubuntu 18.04.

 ![](comparison.png)